pydanny/cached-property/README.md

 ## Credits

-* Pip, Django, Werkzueg, Bottle, Pyramid, and Zope for having their own implementations.
+* Pip, Django, Werkzeug, Bottle, Pyramid, and Zope for having their own implementations.
 This package originally used an implementation that matched the Bottle version.
 * Reinout Van Rees for pointing out the `cached_property` decorator to me.
 * My awesome wife [@audreyfeldroy](https://github.com/audreyfeldroy) who created [`cookiecutter`](https://github.com/cookiecutter/cookiecutter), which meant rolling this out took me just 15 minutes.
 * @tinche for pointing out the threading issue and providing a solution.